loading...

 A full day is a pretty comprehensive exploration of Petrified Forest.

-The tour begins in Holbrook, AZ.
-We’ll guide you through the park and back with stories along the way.
+The tour has three starting points: along I-40 (Holbrook), I-40 (Chambers), and Route 180 Holbrook, AZ.
+We’ll guide you through the park with stories along the way.
+This itinerary is starting from I-40 eastbound.

 download shaka guide